Difference Between FRM and Actuary

 FRM is the full form for Financial Risk Manager and it is organized by GARP (Global Association of Risk Professionals), USA and individuals with this degree can secure a job in IT, KPOs, Hedge Funds, Banks, etc whereas Actuary is organized by CAS (Casualty Actuarial Society) and SOA (Society of Actuaries) and individuals with this degree can apply to work in Insurance companies.

-FRM vs Actuary – There’s common question among students who would like to be risk professionals.
+There’s a common question among students who would like to be risk professionals.
 What should I choose, FRM or Actuary?
 This article will answer your query.
-In this article, we will discuss both of these certifications in depth, so that you can take an informed decision about what you should do.
+In this article, we will discuss both of these certifications in-depth to make an informed decision about what you should do.
 You need to realize that the scopes of both these courses are different.
 Not everyone will go for in-depth courses.
 And likewise, not everyone will entertain the idea of doing a course that touches the surface level of risk management.
 So choose according to your needs.
 Here’re some details to begin with.

 - Even if you want to go for both the courses, it’s prudence not to go for both.
 Because even if the curriculum of FRM & Actuary consist of risk management, they’re of different domain and need separate focus.

 - If you would like to go to the Insurance sector, you should go for Actuary.
 The curriculum of the actuary is vast, and once you clear 3-4 papers in the beginning, you can get a job in the insurance sector.
 Yes, an actuary is so valuable.